-The purpose of the course is to advance the students' knowledge and skills in development of production flows, specifically taking dynamic aspects into consideration.
-A specific aim is to build a model of a production system using professional discrete event simulation software.
-This model, combined with established theory, is then used to analyze production systems and provide recommendations improving the sustainability performance with focus on the economic and ecologic aspects.
+The purpose of the course is to give an overview of the various virtual techniques used in modern industrial processes.
+A specific aim is to build a model of a production system using a professional discrete event simulation software package.
+This model, combined with established theory, will then be used to advance the students¿ skills in designing and improving production flows.

 Learning outcomes (after completion of the course the student should be able to)

 Describe and demonstrate how Discrete Event Simulation can be applied as a tool for increasing sustainability in production.

 Describe and apply essential concepts for Discrete Event Simulation, especially those related to production flows.

 Compare Discrete Event Simulation to other static and/or deterministic production development tools.

 Explain the concept of Emulation and list common application areas.

 In good order describe a systematic methodology for Discrete Event Simulation projects.

 Create a conceptual model describing the logics in smaller production flows.